Colleges by Location

 Campus Life

 Not everything at University of Idaho is about learning and grades: campus life is an essential part of your educational experience.
-Find out some info about social life at University of Idaho.
+Check out some information about campus life at University of Idaho.

 Student Organizations

-This school has 200 open-membership student organizations you can participate in.
-Sororities and fraternities are included in that number.
-19 percent of male and 19 of female students are involved in different organizations at University of Idaho.
-The most popular student organization is Gender and Sexuality Alliance, followed by Earth Club and Vandal Volunteers Club.
-Other popular student organizations at this school are Associate Students University of Idaho (ASUI) and Student Alumni Relations Board (SARB).
+That includes sororities and fraternities.
+The percentage of male students who are members of organizations is 21 and female students 20.
+The student organization that attracts the greatest number of students is Gender & Sexuality Alliance, followed by Earth Club and Vandal Volunteers Club.
+Other popular organizations at University of Idaho are Associated Students University of Idaho (ASUI) and Student Alumni Relations Board.

-Students who have a talent for music can join the University of Idaho band or chorus.
+If you are interested in music, you can join the University of Idaho band or chorus.
 There is a drama club you can join if acting is something that interests you.
-For students who have a passion for media and communication, University of Idaho publishes its own newspaper and has its own radio station.
+Interested in media and communication?
+University of Idaho publishes its own newspaper and has its own radio station.

 Student Services

-24/7 emergency phone and alarm devices are available.
-The dormitory entrances at the school are electronically controlled.
+The school has electronically operated dormitory entrances.
 There is a security patrol that operates around the clock.
 Theer is a nighttime transportation/escort service.

 This school has a health clinic with personal/psychological counseling.
-In addition, other services like Veteran's Affairs and Women's Center are available to the students of University of Idaho.
+In addition, other services like Legal Services and Veteran's Affairs are available to the students of University of Idaho.

 All in all, campus life at University of Idaho is rich and vibrant and provides everything most students need.